serengetijade/JavaScript/Angular-WebApp-Project/README.md

 # Project_Angular_Website
 Angular is an open-source web application framework that is useful for adding object-oriented functionality to applications.
-This project shows a basic web app for dipsplaying and navigating a list of products.
+This project shows a basic web app for displaying  and navigating a list of products.
 It is meant to highlight back end logic, so styling is minimal.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

 ## Skills Implemented